WXOW: History

 WXOW signed on on March 7, 1970, as a semi-satellite of WKOW-TV in Madison, which was owned by Horizon Communications at the time.
 Before then, ABC programming in the market was relegated to off-hours clearances on CBS affiliate WKBT (channel 8) and NBC affiliate WEAU (channel 13).
-Depending on the location, Western Wisconsin viewers could get the full ABC schedule on KMSP-TV (now a Fox O&O) from the Twin Cities, KAUS-TV (now KAAL) in Austin, Minnesota, or WKOW.
+Depending on the location, Western Wisconsin viewers could get the full ABC schedule on KMSP-TV from the Twin Cities, KAUS-TV in Austin, Minnesota, or WKOW.

 For its first decade on the air, WXOW's UHF signal was marginal at best in Eau Claire, primarily because its transmitter was located in Minnesota.
 As a result, Chippewa Valley viewers only got a decent signal from the station when cable arrived in the market in the mid-1970s.
 In order to solve this reception problem, WXOW severed the electronic umbilical cord with WKOW and signed on WQOW as a full-time satellite on September 22, 1980, two years after the station was sold to Liberty Television.
 Tak Communications purchased Liberty Television's Wisconsin-based stations in 1985.
 In 1991, Tak filed for Chapter 11 bankruptcy; it would be taken over by a group of creditors less than three years later.
 This resulted in the sale of Tak's Wisconsin stations to Shockley Communications in 1995.

 WXOW and WQOW began operating a cable-only affiliate of The WB in 1998 known as "WBCZ".
 This was seen through a simulcast on channel 15 on most cable systems in La Crosse and Eau Claire.
 In June 2001, Quincy Newspapers (later Quincy Media) announced that it would acquire Shockley Communications.
 In September 2002, WXOW became the first La Crosse area television station to broadcast in digital on UHF channel 14.
 WXOW and WQOW replaced "WBCZ" with new second digital subchannels (simulcasting The CW) when the new network launched in the fall of 2006.